 How many miles can you run with your dog?
 It’s going to depend on the breed, but also the individual dog…just like humans.
 Pay attention to them and ensure they’re getting plenty of rest and recovery.

 Don’t let a dog with short legs make you think they won’t make a good running buddy!
-Those who prefer small dogs and whose maximum distance is around six miles, then Jack Russel Terriers, Brittany Springer Spaniels, or Poodles might fit the bill.
+Those who prefer small dogs and whose maximum distance is around six miles, might love these pooches:

 When Aimee got Sam she had no idea how to train a dog, which is actually step one of learning to run together.